pajavilc/Google-clone/README.md

 # Google-clone
-Slightly modified version of Google's main page
+>Slightly modified version of Google's main page.
+>Was made with an intention of improving my plain js and css skills.